This website provides information for general purposes only.Read our full disclaimer

 The Question to Ask

-"If I obtain citizenship after five years and want to redeem my investment, what is the exact process, the expected timeline, and are there any penalties, restrictions, or gate provisions I should be aware of?"
+"Once my qualifying residency period ends and I want to redeem my investment, what is the exact process, the expected timeline, and are there any penalties, restrictions, or gate provisions I should be aware of?"

 6